-Slate flooring tile is a type of natural stone which is quarried from the side of mountains or taken from the earth.
+Slate floor tile is a type of natural stone that is quarried from the side of mountains or taken from the earth.
 A finely grained, homogeneous, metamorphic rock, it is named for the way the material forms in plains, like sheets resting one atop the other, compressed under great pressure to create a powerful bond.

-Slate Tile Flooring Options
+Slate Floor Tile Options

-When you touch the face of a honed piece of slate, you will feel that it still has some traction, though less than crafted floors will.
-Another effect of honing is that tiles will be more likely to show stains, and will be easier to scratch.
+In some cases, slate tiles will have a honed finish, meaning that they're polished to the point of a perfectly smooth surface, but without glossiness.
+This slate's dimensionality and colors become more muted when honed, though the material does retain the same basic hues.
+When you touch the face of a honed piece of slate, you'll feel some traction, though less so than cleft slate floors.
+Another effect of honing is that tiles will be more likely to show stains and will be easier to scratch.

 Indoor and outdoor slate floor tiles look like they sprouted from the landscape thanks to the material's naturally rich palette of earthy colors.
 Colors can range from lighter tans to deeper shades of copper, red, navy, sage, and black.
 You'll find tiles with all or one color, depending on the look you'd like.